astronomer/airflow-chart/UPDATING.md

 This file documents any backwards-incompatible changes in the Astronomer Airflow Helm chart and assists users migrating to a new version.

+## 1.8.0

+We have removed an unsupported HPA feature in version 1.8.0.
+If users need HPA, they should migrate to using `extraObjects` to define their HPA components.

 ## 1.0.0

 `1.0.0` takes a new approach by building on top of the official community Helm chart.
 This changes requires some renaming and adjusting in your values, documented below.